ColorlibHQ/simple-custom-post-order/readme.txt

 * Removed Taxonomy Sort( Will add in next Version :) )

 = Version 2.3 (24-03-2014) =
 * Fixed major bug on taxonomy and post order

+= Version 2.3.2 (17-03-2017) =
+* Minor documentation and readme tweaks